 This diagram shows the Stateflow API hierarchy of objects:

 Rules of containment define the Stateflow hierarchy and the Stateflow API object hierarchy.
 For example, charts can contain states but states cannot contain charts.
-The hierarchy of Stateflow objects appears in the section Stateflow Hierarchy of Objects in the Stateflow documentation.
+The hierarchy of Stateflow objects appears in the section Stateflow Hierarchy of Objects.
 The Stateflow API hierarchy consists of these layers of containment:

 Root — The Root object (only one exists)